 Going past the female changing, the boat store opens up as a large area ready to be filled.
 The walls and ceiling are painted, the floor is half painted (hoping to paint the other half this weekend), lights are fitted and working on a sensor-operated system, and emergency exit signs are up and working.
 This room will have racking to hold our fleet of kayaks and dinghies, with two big pairs of doors opening out to the slipway.
 At the far end, a wide door opens into the dry store, which already has racking fitted ready to hold tents and general equipment.
 This area is virtually complete, just needing the lights fitted and a few sundry jobs in readiness for moving the equipment in.
 Next to the dry store is the emergency exit, together with secondary stairway down from the first floor.

-but you get an idea of the space available)
+Boat store a few weeks back (ok, these are ceiling boards not boats, but you get an idea of the space available) |

 Back at the stairs, go up to the upstairs foyer (stairs and foyer are complete, with painted walls and ceiling, just the lights to go in).